pamhrituc/TryHackMe_Writeups/2019AdventOfCyber.md

    > THM{4ea2adf842713ad3ce0c1f05ef12256d}

 ### Day 16: File Confusion

+Just as mentioned in the task, I wrote a python script to solve all three of the questions.
+The script is [here](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/2019AdventOfCyber/day16/day16_file_confusion.py).

+I used the *zipfile* library to extract the zip files, going through each extracted zip file from the original zip file, I extracted the files, then check if it contains the password and if its version number is 1.1.

+1. How many files did you extract(excluding all the .zip files)

+   > 50

+2. How many files contain Version: 1.1 in their metadata?

+   > 3

+3. Which file contains the password?

+   > dL6w.txt

 ### Day 17: Hydra-ha-ha-haa
 ### Day 18: ELF JS
 ### Day 19: Commands